ckswilliams/modOpenREM/docs/conquestUbuntu.rst

     # Delete RDSR file - remove or comment (#) this line if you want the file to remain
     rm ${rdsr}

-Now set the script to be executable:
+Save and exit, then set the script to be executable:

 .. sourcecode:: console